 We redeth oft and findeth y-write, and this clerkes wele it wite, layes that ben in harping ben y-founde of ferli thing: sum bethe of wer and sum of wo, and sum of joie and mirthe also, and sum of trecherie and of gile, of old aventours that fel while; and sum of bourdes and ribaudry, and mani ther beth of fairy.
 Often in books - and men of letters will vouch for this - we find tales that were originally intended to be sung and which have lying at their core some strange and wonderful things.
 Some deal with war and suffering, others with joyful events, some are concerned with treachery and still others with old adventures that happened a long time ago.
-Some are bawdy and hilarious, and there are many that deal with the supernatural, with the Otherworld.
-Fairyland.
-Of all stories, those dealing with Fairyland are the best loved!
+Some are bawdy and hilarious, and there are many that deal with the supernatural, with the Otherworld – Fairyland – but most of all, they deal with love.
 These tales are called 'lais' and came originally from Brittany and it is here they were first found and from where they all derive; they describe adventures that took place in days gone by, in ancient times, which the Bretons made into songs.
 When an antique king heard of strange adventures and marvellous events he would take a harp and compose a lay, and give it a name.
 Now of these old adventures I can relate some, but not all.
 And of those that I can - listen, all you noblemen who love truth and honour! - while I tell you the story of Sir Orpheus!

 Orpheus loved the music of the harp above all else.
 Every accomplished bard was guaranteed to receive favour at his court.
 Orpheus himself was a fine musician and directed a supreme intelligence to this skill.
 Soon there was no finer harper to be found anywhere.
 There was nobody born into this world who, sitting before the harp of Sir Orpheus, did not think himself transported at once into the joy of Paradise, such a melodious serenity came from his instrument and from his voice.